We are experienced, skilled Arborists and Tree Surgeons who are keen to see your land thrive.

 A Crown Lift is commonly carried out to allow access to gardens or footpaths and to lift the canopy or branches from buildings and cars.
 This process also allows more light into your garden.

-Pollarding is the method in which we cut the entire tree back to growth points, this is an extreme way to manage a trees growth and not something that we like to recommend unless absolutely necessary.
+Pollarding is the method in which we cut the entire tree back to growth points, this is an extreme way to manage a trees growth.
 It can be difficult for most trees to regain their natural shape after Pollarding however for some trees such as a Weeping Willow it can actually help these gain a particular shape.

 Pollarding is primarily done in the interest of safety to secure a dangerous tree, to trees that have unfortunately completely overgrown their situation and it is also carried out on roadside or boundary trees.
 On the plus side a Pollard can save a tree that otherwise would need to be entirely removed.
 It is also worth remembering that if a tree has been Pollarded before then re-pollarding is often the only way to prune it again.
 It's commonly done to Lime, London Plane, Sycamore and fruit trees.

-This is where we take a tree down to ground level.
+This is where a tree surgeon cuts a tree down to ground level.
 In most cases it requires that we climb the tree using specialist techniques to safely remove it without damaging nearby obstacles.
 It may require that we lower branches over objects such as houses, garages, sheds or other items, this method ensures the least amount of damage to surrounding areas as the tree is dismantled in sections.

 If a tree is dead, dying, dangerous or has cavities we can advise you as to the best way to remove it or make it safe.
 If you are unsure whether a tree should be removed, please call us and we will be glad to advise you free of charge

-We manage a lot of hedges around Sheffield, the Peak District, Chesterfield, Rotherham and surrounding areas.
-We feel that a regular maintenance programme is important.
+We manage a lot of hedges around Sheffield, the Peak District, Chesterfield, Rotherham, and surrounding areas.
+As tree surgeons, we feel that a regular maintenance program such as hedge trimming is important.
 It keeps them neat and tidy but also encourages the hedges to grow tighter and denser.
 This means each time we cut them it becomes easier and faster saving you money.
 We pride ourselves on a very good hedge cut.

 If you have a tree stump in your garden and it's getting in your way, we use a method in which a machine will remove the stump.
 A Stump Grinder is a machine that grinds away the stump so that nothing is left but a solid mix of soil and sawdust, allowing you to replant or re-turf what would normally be a wasted area.
 Find out more about our stump grinding service here.